bojanraic/spicetify-extensions/README.md

 ## [Private-Session](./private-session/README.md)

-Spicetify Private Session is a simple Spicetify extension that will always enable private session.
+Private Session (PS) is a simple Spicetify extension that will always enable private session.

 ## [Side-Hide](./side-hide/README.md)

-Spicetify Side Hide is a simple Spicetify extension that hides the Spotify sidebar and associated buttons.
+Side Hide (SH) is a simple Spicetify extension that hides the Spotify Now Playing and Friend Activity Views in the sidebar and associated buttons.
+Queue and Connect functionality is unchanged.